NicholasRabbit/Computer-Architecture/CASPP/Note on Learning CSAPP.md

 #### 2, Signed and Unsigned

-1. What will happed when a signed number is calculated with an unsigned number?
+1. What will happened when a signed number is calculated with an unsigned number?
    The signed number will cast to a unsigned number.
-2.

 #### 3, Truncate a number